mandos-keygen — Generate key and password for Mandos client and server.

 The same as --password, but read from

-FILE, not the terminal.
+FILE, not the terminal, and

-clients.conf on the server.
+inclusion in clients.conf on the server.

 The exit status will be 0 if a new key (or password, if the